henry-hft/CC-Projekt/README.md

 **Get server locations of providers**
 ----
-  Get available server location(s) of one or all providers
+  Get available server location(s) of one specific or all providers

 * **URL**